Explore how your team can use Hiver.

 1. Delight and surprise them

 Everybody loves surprises.
-A small gift in the mail, a handwritten thank-you note, a bouquet, or a personalized birthday wish; anything that brightens up your customers’ day without them having asked for it changes the relationship of that customer with your brand from mere satisfaction to life-long loyalty.
+A small gift in the mail, a handwritten thank-you note, a bouquet, or a personalized cheap canvas wall art with a birthday wish—anything that brightens up your customers’ day without them having asked for it changes their relationship with your brand from mere satisfaction to life-long loyalty.

 You don’t even have to go overboard with it; just extend a small kindness where you think it is due.
 You can make this easier for yourself by using a CRM tool to keep track of your customers – their important data and their past interactions with you.